Ameenah Gurib-Fakim

 Dr. Bibi Ameenah Firdaus Gurib-Fakim (/mfe/) GCSK (born 17 October 1959) is a Mauritian politician and biodiversity scientist who served as the sixth president of Mauritius from 2015 to 2018.
 In December 2014, she was selected to be the presidential candidate of the Alliance Lepep.
 After Kailash Purryag resigned on 29 May 2015, both Prime Minister Sir Anerood Jugnauth and Leader of the Opposition Paul Berenger positively welcomed her nomination, which was unanimously approved in a vote in the National Assembly.

 Gurib-Fakim is the first woman elected as president of the country and is the third woman to have served as Head of State following Queen Elizabeth II and Monique Ohsan Bellepeau, who preceded her in this office and was her first Vice President.
 She served as a 2019 keynote speaker of Cambridge University's conference "Africa Together: Which Way Forward?" hosted by the African Society of Cambridge University.

+Since March 2026, she has served as Chair of the Supervisory Board of the Global Center on Adaptation.